TB Assessment Form for Employment

 Significance

-These forms do help collect data and statics for designed cases.
+These forms do help collect data and statistics for designed cases.
 Here we are concerned about the spread of Tb among employees, so the main purpose of these assessment test forms for Tb is early detection, rates, and pattern of transmission, keeping a check on the spread, and collecting the basic data.

 You may also like...